Rotation & Curriculum Directors

 Portland VA Medical Center

 Dr. Claire Zeigler graduated from the University of Kansas School of Medicine and completed her residency and chief residency at OHSU.
-She is the Director of the residency's Global Health program at OHSU.
+She is the Director of Global Health for the OHSU Internal Medicine Residency Program.

 • Residency